AlvBarros/sudoku/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Special Thanks

+- David Radcliffe for the Sudoku 3m puzzles dataset ([here](https://www.kaggle.com/datasets/radcliffe/3-million-sudoku-puzzles-with-ratings))
+- Icon Kitchen for the great tool to generate App Icons ([here](https://icon.kitchen/))
+- ChatGPT and Gemini for the cute cat images

 ## MVP 1 - Play a Sudoku Game

 This first MVP should be able to simply fetch a Grid to play.